 1.1 Problem statement

 The Vietnamese textile industry originated in the late 1950s in the north and in 1970 in the south with the construction of some large factories by the French in Nam Dinh, Hai Phong, and Hanoi (Manpower, 2015).
 Since then, as one of the ten major export items of Vietnam, the textile and apparel (T&A) industry has been a key contributor to the country’s fast-growing, export-oriented economy as the second largest export, accounting for nearly 13% of total export turnover of Vietnam (General Statistics Office of Vietnam, 2019) and providing more than 2 million jobs (Dan Thanh, 2019) .
 Further, Vietnam also finds itself in the list of the largest T&A exporters in the world for years (Dan Thanh, 2019).
 Vietnamese T&A industry has its significant role not only in the Vietnam’s economy but also in the world.
 However, the value added that Vietnamese T&A companies and the country received is not much because 65% of Vietnamese T&A companies undertake the basic form of garment manufacture, which is cut - make – trim (Bidv, 2016).
-Therefore, at present, Vietnamese government as well as Vietnam Textile and Apparel Association have various programs to encourage Vietnamese T&A companies to upgrade their production into higher value-added ones such as fabric sourcing, designing, marketing, or branding (Le, T. N., & Wang, C. N., 2017).
+Therefore, at present, Vietnamese government as well as Vietnam Textile and Apparel Association have various programs to encourage Vietnamese T&A companies to upgrade their production into higher value-added ones such as fabric sourcing, designing, marketing, or branding (Le & Wang, 2017).
 Vietnamese T&A companies are also in the process of upgrading themselves to the higher form of manufacture (Strategic Research Institute, 2012) (Thuy, 2017).
-Nonetheless, the ability to do so is conditioned by the sourcing of materials (Nadvi, K., Thoburn, J., Thang, B. T., Ha, N. T. T., Hoa, N. T., & Le, D. H., 2004b).
-Effective sourcing contributes tremendously to the competitive advantage of an organization (Novack, R.A. and Simco, S.W., 1991) (Murray, J. Y., 2001).
-Nonetheless, sourcing is not an easy task, as purchasers need to select from a great number of suppliers those who are capable of supplying the buyer with the right quality products and/or services at the right price, in the right quantity and at the right time (Cengiz, A. E., Aytekin, O., Ozdemir, I., Kusan, H., & Cabuk, A. , 2017).
+Nonetheless, the ability to do so is conditioned by the sourcing of materials (Nadvi et al., 2004b).
+Effective sourcing contributes tremendously to the competitive advantage of an organization (Novack & Simco, 1991) (Murray, 2001).
+Nonetheless, sourcing is not an easy task, as purchasers need to select from a great number of suppliers those who are capable of supplying the buyer with the right quality products and/or services at the right price, in the right quantity and at the right time (Cengiz et al., 2017).
 Thus, a supplier selection model to select right suppliers is really of necessity for Vietnamese T&A companies.